 RADIO PARADISE 531 Third St.

-REDWOOD ART ASSOCIATION 603 F St. “67th Spring Exhibition,” various artists.
-Music by Dale Winget, vocal and guitar.
+REDWOOD ART ASSOCIATION 603 F St. “The Humboldt Youth Exhibition,” various artists.
+Sponsored by Coast Central Credit Union.

 REDWOOD DISCOVERY MUSEUM 612 G St. Kids Alive!
 5:30 pm-8pm This is a drop-off program for children aged 3.5 – 12 years.
 Kids can enjoy crafts, science activities, pizza, and uninhibited museum fun!
 Enjoy Arts Alive while the kiddos have the time of their lives!! $20/child or $17 for members.
 Must be confidently potty-trained.